amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 > When a promise it's `resolve`d, it can no longer be `reject`ed.

 Once you call one method (`resolve` or `reject`) the other is invalidated since the promise in a *settled* state.
-Let's explore all the states of a promise.
+Let's explore all the different states of a promise.

 ## Promise states

-There are 4 state in which the promises can be:
+There are four states in which the promises can be:

 - ⏳ **Pending**: initial state.
 Async operation is still in process.
-- ✅ **Fulfilled**: operation was successful.
+- ✅ **Fulfilled**: the operation was successful.
 It invokes `.then` callback.
 E.g., `.then(onSuccess)`.
-- ⛔️ **Rejected**: operation failed.
-It invokes the `.catch` or `.then` second argument (if any).
+- ⛔️ **Rejected**: the operation failed.
+It invokes the `.catch` or `.then` 's second argument (if any).
 E.g., `.catch(onError)` or `.then(..., onError)`
 - 😵 **Settled**: it's the promise final state.
-Promise is dead.
+The promise is dead.
 Nothing else can be resolved or rejected anymore.
 The `.finally` method is invoked.

 ![Promises four states](/images/promises-states.png)

 ## Promise instance methods

-The Promise API exposes 3 main methods: `then`, `catch` and `finally`.
+The Promise API exposes three main methods: `then`, `catch` and `finally`.
 Let's explore each one and provide examples.

 ### Promise then

-The `then` method allow you to get notify when the asynchronous operation is done, either succeeded or failed.
-It takes two arguments, one for the successful execution and other one if an error happens.
+The `then` method allows you to get notified when the asynchronous operation is done, either succeeded or failed.
+It takes two arguments, one for the successful execution and the other one if an error happens.

 ```js
 promise.then(onSuccess, onError);
 ```

-You can also omit the 2nd argument and use the `.catch` method instead to handle errors.
+You can also omit the 2nd argument and use the `.catch` the method instead to handle errors.

 `then` returns a new promise so you can chain multiple promises together.
 Like in the example below: